1afa/sambadav/README.md

 - Windows XP needs a valid certificate.
 If the Network Drive mapper is not working, try surfing to the webfolders URL with Internet Explorer and see if you get a certificate error.
-Internet Explorer uses the same networking code as the builtin Webfolders client, and any the errors you get in Internet Explorer will tell you what's going wrong in the Webfolders client.
+Internet Explorer uses the same networking code as the builtin Webfolders client, and any errors you get in Internet Explorer will tell you what's going wrong in the Webfolders client.

 - Windows XP does not support SSL connection syntax, or connecting to anything other than the root of a domain, but it does properly redirect to an SSL